vivanks/COVID19-Tracker/README.md

 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - The web framework used
 * [Rapid API](https://rapidapi.com/spamakashrajtech/api/corona-virus-world-and-india-data) - Rest API manager used to get data.

+## Contributing

+COVID19-Tracker is very seriously a work in progress.
+Any help, interaction, and input is welcome and encouraged.
+Feel free to make any contributions, whether it be typos, documentation, new features, bug fixes, etc. Suggest features and functionality, open PRs and issues, or tackle any of the open issues.

 ## License